Razvanix445/PoliHack2023/README.md

 This is a way in which the therapist can make the exercise with these people more efficient.

 Application created by:
-Calauz Razvan
+Calauz Razvan,
-Cozma Alex
+Cozma Alexandru,
-Cretu Gabriel
+Cretu Gabriel,
-Macovei Bogdan
+Macovei Bogdan,
 Rusu Teodor